 With full control of your inventory, product catalogue and customer records, an open platform would allow you to work the partners of your choosing, enabling greater automation and personalization for more meaningful customer interactions.

 For any airline chief commercial executive, it is clear – airline commercial autonomy through offer and order management benefits the entire travel value chain.
 It liberates not only carriers who are able to own their retail experiences and integrate the technology they need but also distribution partners who gain access to richer product offerings for travelers.
 And as for travelers—they finally have more relevant choices and meaningful digital interactions with airlines.

-Don’t miss out on hearing how you can embrace commercial autonomy and drive a forward-thinking retail vision.
-Register now at PROS.com/Outperform.
+Learn more about how you can embrace commercial autonomy and drive a forward-thinking vision with PROS today.
+Contact us.

 1,2 – McKinsey & Company, Airline retailing: The value at stake